-Our STATE PRIORITIES reflect our work to protect and promote access to quality, affordable healthcare for all.
+Our STATE PRIORITIES reflect our work to protect and promote access to comprehensive, quality, affordable healthcare for all.

-In 2021, we will continue our advocacy to achieve policies that promote health care as a right, with quality, access, affordability, and equity at the forefront.
-This year, we will lead the effort to enshrine the Affordable Care Act’s consumer protections in state law.
+In 2022, we will continue our advocacy to achieve policies that promote health care as a right, with quality, access, affordability, and equity at the forefront, including the following:

 The Protect Our Healthcare Coalition also supports initiatives to reduce HEALTH DISPARITIES – most specifically we must expand access to safe, affordable housing.

 - Expand access to safe, affordable housing: Research demonstrates that safe affordable homes are critical to improving health outcomes and an important component in managing health risk.
 Rhode Island must prioritize housing as a top public health initiative.
 We support appropriating sufficient funds in the 2023 state budget and changes to policies and programs that would significantly move the needle on developing a range of affordable housing, including supportive housing and investments to end homelessness.

 - Improve access to healthy foods: One in four Rhode Island households lack adequate food.
 The Supplemental Nutrition Assistance Program (SNAP) helps Rhode Island families afford a basic diet.
 We support the NourishRI Retail SNAP Incentive Program to provide SNAP members an automatic 50% discount on fresh fruit and vegetable purchases when paying with their benefits at a retail grocery store.
 (S2310 / H7490)

 Finally, the Protect Our Healthcare Coalition believes our state must ensure the top 1% of earners contribute their fair share towards much-needed revenue for Rhode Island (H7440 /S2264) to help address disparities in access to housing, food, healthcare, and other critical services for residents.